Menu

 Scene meeting

-The scene meeting place in the Kufstein Auracher Löchl for all participants of the 2024 annual conference – on a self-paying basis or at the invitation of the sponsors.
-Reservations should be made in advance.
+The scene meeting place in the Kufstein Auracher Löchl for all participants of the 2025 annual conference – on a self-paying basis or at the invitation of the sponsors.

 Brücke Auracher-Löchl | © FH Kufstein Tirol